mdupont315/cart-react-frontend/README.md

-This website is fully mobile friendly.
-You can use this website in mobile, tablet either desktop as well as.
-You feels very nice when you are using this website.
+This website is fully mobile-friendly.
+You can use this website on a mobile, tablet either or desktop as well as.
+You feel very nice when you are using this website.

 Things Used

-We using different kinds of the technologies to make this website.
+We use different kinds of technologies to make this website.
 These things are as follows:

-- Javascript, React, Readux, Chakra UI, CSS, HTML etc.
+- Javascript, React, Redux, Chakra UI, CSS, HTML, etc.

 ## Sneak Peek of Site